AzureHsiao/AI-AHP-Decision-Engine-Hackathon/README.md

 # AI-AHP-Decision-Engine-Hackathon
 A Python-based AHP decision engine that automates pairwise comparison matrices, calculates criteria weights, runs sensitivity analysis, and visualizes decisions.
 Built for hackathon use and real-world decision-making frameworks.

-# AI-Powered AHP Decision Engine
-A lightweight portfolio project demonstrating an automated AHP (Analytic Hierarchy Process) decision-making engine.
-This repository includes the complete Jupyter Notebook implementation and the final presentation from the hackathon project.

 ## Project Overview
 This project implements the Analytical Hierarchy Process (AHP) in Python to support structured, quantitative decision-making.